Skip to content

 Research and consulting firm Celent released a study yesterday titled, “Pathology of the US Mortgage Crisis,” which examines the evolution of the credit crunch from its humble beginnings as a U.S. subprime mortgage problem to the subsequent global liquidity crisis that ensued.

-Not to mention scores of layoffs and lender closures throughout the United States, including the collapse of Countrywide, Greenpoint, NovaStar, and other big names.
+Not to mention scores of layoffs and lender closures throughout the United States, including the collapse of former #1 mortgage lender Countrywide, Greenpoint, NovaStar, and many other big names.

-Celent noted that behind the mortgage crisis was the shift from an “originate and hold” mentality to an “originate to distribute” model, a veritable game of hot potato that surged in popularity in recent years.
+Celent noted that a big factor behind the mortgage crisis was the shift from an “originate and hold” mentality to an “originate to distribute” model.

 Essentially, most originating banks and mortgage lenders only held onto mortgages long enough to sell them off to investors, promoting a higher-risk environment for loan origination.